Is your employer long term disability insurance enough?

 Your ability to earn income is often your greatest financial asset.
-But becoming disabled in some way can jeopardize this asset.
+But an unexpected injury or illness that keeps you from working for an extended period of time can jeopardize this asset.

 Without a stable source of income, your best-laid plans — education savings, mortgage payments, retirement goals — can fall like dominos.
 If you can’t work due to a health issue, long-term disability insurance can provide a source of income.